Release Cycle and Major Dependency Support Policy

 Backwards Compatibility and Semantic Versioning

 ASDF will maintain a backwards compatible API for all minor and patch versions.
 Any breaking API changes will only be included in major releases (where the major version number will be increased).
-We follow Semantic Versioning with one exception (LTS versions, described below).
+We follow Semantic Versioning.

 Release Cycle